-The phrase “silo effect” might sound a little eerie at first, like the result of a creepy sci-fi movie that takes place on a farm.
+The phrase “silo effect” might sound a little eerie at first, like a reference to a creepy sci-fi movie that takes place on a farm.
 But what is it, really?

-The silo effect occurs when separate departments or teams within an organization don’t have a system to communicate effectively with each other—and productivity suffers because of it.
-One quintessential example of the silo effect is when two departments are working on practically identical initiatives, but neither of them is even aware of what the other is doing.
+Its actual meaning is equally as terrifying.
+The silo effect occurs when separate departments or teams within an organization don’t have a system to communicate effectively with each other—and productivity and collaboration suffer because of it.
+One classic example of the silo effect is when two departments are working on practically identical initiatives, but neither of them is aware of what the other is doing.

-Despite the fact that employees are more technologically interconnected than ever before, the silo effect continues to be a problem in offices of all types.
-Don’t believe it?
-Check out these stats:
+Despite the fact that employees are more technologically interconnected than ever before, the silo effect continues to be a problem for teams of all types.
+According to Clear Company:

-- 39% of employees within a surveyed group believe that there isn’t enough collaboration between people in their organization.
+- 39% of employees within a surveyed group believe that there isn’t enough collaboration between teams in their organization.